Baylor vs. BYU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 Baylor vs. BYU Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 9

-Tuesday's contest features the No. 12 BYU Cougars (12-2, 0-1 Big 12) and the No. 18 Baylor Bears (12-2, 1-0 Big 12) squaring off at Foster Pavilion in what should be a competitive matchup, with a projected 77-76 win for BYU according to our computer prediction.
-Game time is at 9:00 PM ET on January 9.
+Tuesday's contest between the No. 12 BYU Cougars (12-2, 0-1 Big 12) and No. 18 Baylor Bears (12-2, 1-0 Big 12) matching up at Foster Pavilion has a projected final score of 77-76 (based on our computer prediction) in favor of BYU, so expect a tight matchup.
+The game will tip off at 9:00 PM ET on January 9.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!